circa10a/device-monitor-dashboard/README.md

 ## Usage
 - Have a text file with hostnames or ip addresses
-- Update the python script (variable at the top) with the path/name of your file with hostnames and output file path.(default hostames= file.txt   default output= index.html)
+- Update the python script (variable at the top) with the path/name of your file with hostnames and output file path.(default hostames= hostnames.txt   default output= index.html)
 - Run `python report.py'
 - Ensure that you place the output HTML file in the project directory so it can find its web dependencies